 We’re a member of the Global Alliance for Banking on Values (GABV) and that membership helps us take our values to the next level.
 We’re one of only three financial institutions in Canada who’ve been invited to join GABV.
 You really need to live your values to get on board so we’re honoured to be part of it.

-We work with our GABV partners from across the globe make positive change to do good in the world.
+We work with our GABV partners from across the globe to make positive change and to do good in the world.
 We focus on balancing the social needs of communities, protecting the environment and being financially sustainable.

 Commitment to Indigenous Peoples